Earthquakes on June 24, 2026

 6.9mww

-Seismographs logged a magnitude 6.9 earthquake 30 km ENE of Kuji, Japan with origin time 22:30 UTC on June 24, 2026.
-Peak ground motion corresponded to MMI 6.5, classified as very strong shaking.
-The USGS PAGER system assigned a green alert level for this event, signalling no significant casualties or damage expected.
-The event generated 95 citizen felt reports to the USGS.
-It ranks as the third largest event in the current dataset.
-The event originated approximately 50.9 km below the surface, classifying it as shallow crustal.
-Coordinates: 40.291°, 142.098°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 6.9 earthquake 32 km ENE of Kuji, Japan with origin time 22:30 UTC on June 24, 2026.
+The USGS PAGER system assigned a yellow alert level for this event, signalling local impact possible.
 See the M6.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 4.5mb